TangoGibbons/ES6-Logger/README.md

 This method is used to request a log message be generated.
 The messageLogLevel specifies the log level of the given log request and is compared to the globalLogLevel to determine if the requested log message is generated or not.
 If the messageLogLevel is less than the globalLogLevel, the log message is not generated.
 If, however, the messageLogLevel is greater than or equal to the globalLogLevel, then the log message is generated.

-For example, if the globalLogLevel is set to TRACE, then all log requests are generated because TRACE is the lowest possible logLevel.
-However, if the globalLogLeve is set to WARN, then log requests with messageLogLevels of TRACE, DEBUG, or INFO are not generated but log requests with messageLogLevels of WARN, ERROR, or FATAL are geneated.
+For example, if the globalLogLevel is set to WARN, then log requests with messageLogLevels of TRACE, DEBUG, or INFO are not generated and log requests with messageLogLevels of WARN, ERROR, or FATAL are geneated.
+However, if the globalLogLevel is set to TRACE, then all log requests are generated because TRACE is the lowest possible logLevel.

 ## Additional Detail